The Hardest Emotion To Parent Kids Through

 Unless they’re causing harm to themselves or others in the process.

-When people talk about having anger problems, it’s usually about behaviors.
+An article in Clinical Psychology Review suggested when people talk about having anger problems, it’s usually about behaviors.
 It’s what is said (mean, hurtful statements) and done (hitting, kicking, throwing things) that causes the real problem.

 Advertisement

-Like many things in life, the axiom of “everything in moderation” can apply to anger too.
+Like many things in life, the axiom of “everything in moderation” can apply to anger, too.
 If your child seems angry all the time, even if they're responsive to your efforts to help them, it’s probably disrupting your family life.

 Advertisement

-Finding solutions for anger issues in kids.
+Herer are some ideas for finding solutions for anger issues in kids

 Finding solutions for anger problems begins with a process of elimination, ideally during the first decade of life.